 Raise your deductible

-Raising your car insurance deductible from $250 to $1,000 can save you as much as 28.2% on your insurance premiums.
-To see how much you can save, check out our comparison by state.
-Make sure you can pay the higher deductible if you’re in an accident.
+While it’s tempting to keep your deductible low, you could save money if you increase your deductible.
+Increasing your car insurance deductible from $250 to $1,000 can save you as much as 28% on your insurance premiums.
+To see how much you can save, compare the savings by state.
+However, keep in mind if you’re in an accident, you will have to pay the deductible out-of-pocket.
+So, make sure you can pay the higher deductible if you’re in an accident.

 Take a defensive driving course

-Most insurance companies will discount your car insurance for up to three years if you pass a driving safety course.
+Since car insurance companies often set their premiums based on driver risk, you can save money as you improve your driving risk status.
+Most insurance companies will discount your car insurance for up to three years if you pass a driving safety course — but this isn’t available in every state.
 There are approved courses you can complete in a few hours online.
-The small time and money investment can pay off in car insurance savings over a few years.
+This investment can pay off in car insurance savings over a few years and it’s not an expensive or time intensive endeavor.
 Many insurers will extend a discount of up to 15% off for earning safe driver certification.

 Downgrade your car

-Some vehicles are more expensive to insure than others.
-Sports cars, high-value vehicles, new models and SUVs are some of the most expensive.
+What you drive has as much impact on your insurance rates as your driving record.
+This is because some cars are considered higher risk to insure because of cost of parts, high speed options and increased likelihood of theft.
+Sports cars, high-value vehicles, new models and SUVs are some of the most costly.
 If you’re considered a high-risk driver because of past driving history, consider downgrading to a less expensive car to insure.

-Is it smart to cancel full coverage auto insurance when car is paid in full?
+Is it smart to cancel full coverage auto insurance when the car is paid in full?

 Once your car is paid in full and no longer financed, you don’t have to keep full coverage.
-Whether canceling full coverage auto insurance is a good idea is another question.
+Whether cancelling full coverage auto insurance is a good idea is another question.

-Some people ask themselves, “Do I need full coverage insurance on a used car?”
-It depends on its value.
-If your car is fairly new or has a high value, not having full coverage auto insurance means you’ll be responsible for repairs out of pocket.
-At worse, if your vehicle is totaled, you’ll be out the full value of your car.
+It’s good to ask yourself if you should carry full coverage on a used car.
+Depending on if its relatively new or has a high value, not having full coverage auto insurance means you’ll be responsible for repairs out-of-pocket.
+At worse, if your vehicle is totaled, you’ll be without a car.
 Think twice before you cancel full coverage on your vehicle.

 Can you be denied full coverage?

-Unfortunately, there are times you could be denied full coverage.
-A couple of reasons you may not be able to add collision and comprehensive insurance include:
+Unfortunately, you could be denied full coverage.
+A couple of reasons you may not be able to add collision and comprehensive insurance include the following:

 - Your vehicle is too old